Logius-standaarden/OAuth-NL-profiel/Preface.md

+## Status of This Document
+This is the definitive version of the standard.
+Edits resulting from consultations have been applied.
+Het OBDO heeft op advies van het Forum Standaardisatie deze versie vastgesteld.

 ### Dutch government Assurance profile for OAuth 2.0
 This profile is based upon the international government assurance profile for OAuth 2.0 (iGov) [[iGOV.OAuth2]] as published